Yoichi Watanabe Photo Exhibition - Snow Forest - The world seen through skis

 10:00-17:00

-Admission fee: 500 yen
+Admission fee 500 yen

-The photo exhibition will run until March 23rd
+The photo exhibition runs until March 23rd

 http://www.6bun.jp/white/